sherryrich/logo-quiz/README.md

 ### Bugs
 * Script tag was at the top of page and js wasn’t working, moved to bottom of page to solve problem.
 * I have a Chrome extension error "self.processResponse is not a function" which I learned was caused by the [WhatRuns](https://github.com/vercel/next.js/discussions/33355) extension I was using.
 I deleted the extension to fix.
-* gitpod.yml errors displaying problems in the terminal, told to ignore this by code institue.
+* gitpod.yml errors displaying problems in the terminal, told to ignore this by code institute tutor on slack channel #ask-us-anything.
 * A lot of de-bugging due to my naming of variables and typos such as variable "score" was misspelt "scor", "num" verus "nums" and ""score.Text.innerText" versus "scoreText.innerText".
 * End of quiz was diverting to /end.html and showing an error, should have been pointing to /logo-quiz/end.html.
-* couldn’t get leaderboard to load at the end, I spotted another error in typo "topScores.MAP, debugged ".MAP" is not a function"
+* couldn’t get Top Scores to load at the end, I spotted another error in typo "topScores.MAP, debugged ".MAP" is not a function"
 * I had the modal in different js file, quickly spotted and fixed.
 * play.html wouldn't pass the html validator because src="" so added a default image as suggested by my mentor.
 This solution worked perfectly.
 * During testing the W3C Validator flagged the duplication of ID usage.
-I updated the ID name for one in the html and resoled issues around css.
+I updated the ID name for one in the html and resoled issues around CSS.
 After making this changes the html files passed the validator testing.

 ### Unfix Bugs